Introduction to dynamical mean-field theory of randomly connected neural networks with bidirectionally correlated couplings: Numerical and theoretical analysis

 \subsection{Fluctuation-dissipation theorem}

 The fluctuation-dissipation theorem (FDT) relates the linear response function to the correlation function in equilibrium, which establishes a model independent relationship connecting the statistics of spontaneous fluctuation to the response to perturbations~\cite{Leti-2017}.
 A static counterpart is the linear response theory that relates the fluctuation and susceptibility.
 FDT allows one to predict the mean response to external perturbations without applying any perturbation, and instead, by analyzing the time-dependent correlations.
-FDT holds particularly in a stochastic system subject to conservative forces and the dynamics bears a steady state~\cite{Leti-2017,Haim-1987}.
+FDT holds particularly in a stochastic system subject to conservative forces and the dynamics bears an equilibrium state~\cite{Leti-2017,Haim-1987}.
 We discuss the relevance of FDT in the context of random neural networks in this subsection.

-As we know, dynamical systems tend to be more difficult to study than equilibrium systems, because we have no prior knowledge of the steady state (if any) in a general context.
+As we know, dynamical systems tend to be more difficult to study than equilibrium systems, because we have no prior knowledge of the steady state (if any, especially for those nonequilibrium ones) in a general context.
 In the simplest case, we consider a Langevin dynamics,

 where $\lambda$ is a friction coefficient, $\eta_i(t)$ is a Gaussian white noise, and $\langle \eta_i(t)\eta_j(t^{\prime}) \rangle = 2T\lambda\delta_{ij}\delta(t-t^{\prime})$.
-The temperature bridges the relationship between the noise strength and the friction in the steady state.
+The temperature bridges the relationship between the noise strength and the friction in the equilibrium state.
 Here, we assume that the dynamics could be interpreted as moving particles in a potential $\mathcal{H}(\boldsymbol{x})$ (or gradient dynamics).
 This Langevin dynamics, in the long time limit, is able to reach the thermal equilibrium that is captured by the Gibbs-Boltzmann distribution,

 where the Hamiltonian is exactly the potential function that drives the dynamics through Eq. (\ref{Langevin}).
 This precise probability measure can be derived from the Fokker-Planck equation by setting the probability current to zero~\cite{Leti-2017}.
 We have assumed $k_B=1$ without loss of generality.